TheorieMPQ/cluster-guide/README.md

 All nodes and the master share the same folders and filesystem.
 When you log in via ssh you will be connected to the master node.

 A computation to be executed on th-top is called a job.
-A job can be standard, if it does not require user's intervention and is completely specified by a series of commands that the computer can run itself, or it can be interactive, letting you execute operations through the terminal like a standard terminal session on your desktop computer or `thX`.
+A job can be standard, if it does not require user's intervention and is completely specified by a series of commands that the computer can run itself, or it can be interactive, letting you execute operations through the terminal like a standard terminal session on your desktop computer or th-top.
 When one job is submitted through master, it gets queued till ressources are available and may not start instantly if all nodes are busy.

 ### Launching batch jobs